dkvz/certificate-expiration-checker/README.md

 The certificates have to hold a single public key.
 It will also work when multiple certificates are in a single file, but **only the first one will be checked for validity**.

-For the moment we only send notifications through SMTP using localhost unencrypted and unauthenticated standard port 25.
+By default, notifications are sent by email through SMTP using localhost unencrypted and unauthenticated standard port 25.
 To disable notifications just omit the "notification_email" param in your config file.

+The optional `smtp_host` config option makes it possible to use another SMTP server (also unauthenticated) in the form `<IP_ADDRESS>:<PORT>`.

 To check if notifications are working, make sure you have a valid email address in the `notification_email` field of the config file then run the following test command:
 ```